-Andrew commenced as volunteer co-ordinator (support groups) in January 2010.
-In 2006, Andrew earned a doctorate in sociology with an extensive study of sibling grief and social isolation.
-He has subsequently published articles in Youth Studies Australia, Critical Public Health and Grief Matters, and has worked as a research fellow on health promotion projects for Deakin University and VicHealth.
+Andrew has a Doctorate in Sociology, with an extensive study of sibling grief and social isolation.
+He has subsequently published articles in Youth Studies Australia, Critical Public Health and Grief Matters.
+Andrew has worked as a research fellow on health promotion projects for Deakin University and VicHealth.

-Andrew lost his brother Jeremy (aged 26).
+Andrew lost his brother Jeremy (at aged 26).

 Paul is a bereaved sibling and proud father of three children.
 He is well recognised in the office for his cheerful whistle and frequent outbursts of song.

 Sheryl has broad experience in all aspects of project management, after managing her own Technical Reporting and Bookkeeping business for the past 25 years.
 Sheryl has completed a Diploma in Accounting and Business Management.